FishWise in Peru: Tracking mahi mahi down the supply chain

 One thing we’ve learned from talking to South American exporters, is that in many cases a company’s experience complying with SIMP is dependent on the capabilities of its existing traceability systems and the supporting capacity (or lack thereof) within their national governments.
 Much of America’s mahi mahi, and other species such as tuna, are caught on artisanal boats without vessel registrations or even space aboard to add the tech systems needed for documenting fishing events.
 This can pose a challenge for small fishing villages, such as Islilla, that are working to implement traceability practices with little available government support to meet U.S. market demands.
 Despite these challenges, government and market incentives to improve traceability and sustainable fishing practices can also create opportunities for the fishing sector to work together towards a common goal.
 It was inspiring to learn about the various NGO and local government efforts taking place to help Peru’s mahi mahi sector meet sustainability requirements (see resources below).

-It takes a village to track a fish’s journey across the globe – seafood traceability and sustainability requires collaboration across the supply chain, government support, and buy-in from businesses downstream seeking to provide their customers with sustainable, quality seafood with a story tracking its journey from ocean to plate.
+It takes a village to track a fish’s journey across the globe – seafood traceability and sustainability require collaboration across the supply chain, government support, and buy-in from businesses downstream seeking to provide their customers with sustainable, quality seafood with a story tracking its journey from ocean to plate.

 We’re grateful for the opportunity to travel to Peru and coordinate with other seafood NGOs to learn about electronic catch documentation and traceability efforts happening on the water, all while gleaning pathways for continued seafood traceability improvements, globally.
 As we continue our work, engaging with seafood businesses and vendors responsible for feeding the North American market, we will remember these experiences and the different realities of data collection, reporting, and transfer down the supply chain.
 We will work to incorporate these lessons and perspectives to collaboratively reach our collective goal of healthy oceans, traceable and ethical supply chains, and supporting the well-being of those communities depending on seafood for their livelihoods.